5 Love Stories That Could Make Cupid Cry

-As Alzheimer's invaded her mind, June's memories began to fade, but she continued to hold onto the love she had for her Captain.
+Due to Alzheimer's disease, June's memories began to fade, but she continued to hold onto the love she had for her Captain.

-"When her memory was still intact, she would often have a tear in her eyes, and tell me how much she missed him.
-My hope is that I continue to live the same kind of love with their son that they had together."
+"When her memory was still intact, she would often have a tear in her eyes and tell me how much she missed him.
+My hope is that their son and I continue to live the same kind of love that they had together."

 When Words Fail, Music Speaks